vincent6767/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

     * The team set *service request response time* as 500ms as a SLO.
 The SLI is the actual response time for each specific requests.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+   * There are many metrics that could be used to measure SLIs.
+But most of them could be categorized into 4 metrics, called golden signals.
+Those are:
+        * **Latency**: The time taken to serve a request (usually measured in ms).
+        * **Traffic**: The amount of stress on a system from demand (such as the number of HTTP requests/second)
+        * **Saturation**: The overall capacity of a service (such as the percentage of memory or CPU used)
+        * **Errors**: The number of requests that are failing (such as number of HTTP 500 responses).

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.